Southern Peach Bread

 There is definitely some cooking chemistry involved in making the best quick bread.
 The basic ratios must be maintained—flour, liquid, eggs, and leavening.
 Any fruit can be added, but remember juicy fruits like peaches contribute liquid.

 Preparing Your Pan:

-- Grease your loaf pan.
+- Grease your loaf pan (affiliate link).
 I like flouring or sugaring as well, to help decrease sticking even more.

 - A rectangle of greased parchment paper added to the bottom of the pan is helpful, too.
 When you have bits of fruit in your batter, they can easily get stuck to the bottom of the pan, and the parchment will lessen the chances.